dwaipayan05/VisualizeBostonData/README.md

 ## About this Repository

-This repository contains Jupyter Notebooks where Data Visualization is carried out on datasets provided by [AnalyzeBoston](https://data.boston.gov/).
+This repository contains a collection of Jupyter Notebooks where Data Visualization is carried out on datasets provided by [AnalyzeBoston](https://data.boston.gov/).
 It is more focussed on **Spatial Analysis** of data provided.
 Various python libraries are used such as folium, gmaps, pyplot, matplotlib, seaborn to carry out the data visualization process.

 ## Dataset Source